CDSoft/luax/doc/luax.md

 - `$PREFIX/lib/libluax.dll`: Windows LuaX shared libraries
 - `$PREFIX/lib/luax.lua`: a pure Lua reimplementation of some LuaX libraries, usable in any Lua 5.4 interpreter.
+- `$PREFIX/lib/luax.lar`: a compressed archive containing the precompiled LuaX runtimes for all supported platforms

 ## Usage